TanmayRawal/Alzheimer-Classification-Using-Hardware-Accelerated-CNN-on-PYNQ-ZU-FPGA-with-Arm-Processor/README.md

 ---

-## 💡 System Architecture at a Glance
+## 💡 System Architecture at a Glance.

 <div align="center">